Edited by Ajibola AMZAT

 Early this year, Nestle commissioned another borehole project in the primary school that will serve the school and the community but till today there is no water from that borehole,” he said.

 Nestle Nigeria constructed a metal container for the village chief which serves as his “office” where he receives guests.
 In front of the container is a tap head that hardly produces water.
 When Nestle Nigeria inaugurated the second borehole project in the primary school inside the community in January, people’s hope was raised, but the four taps through which the water should pass remain dry till date.

-“Now we have resorted to fetching water from the stream to get our daily need of water.
+“Now we have resorted to fetching water from the stream to get our daily needs of water.
 I leave them (Nestle) to God.
 Check the distance from this place to Nestle (water factory) just to fetch water, do you know how many kilometres that is,” he queried The ICIR.

 Nestle has renovated a section of the LGEA primary school, Manderegi including the school toilet, but the restroom has been under lock and key because the borehole that is to serve the toilet is non-functional.